Post Summary: What Carries Over When a Website Build Stalls

 No movement.
 Broken promise after broken promise.

 We ended up getting it done incredibly fast.
 Less than a month.
-Full shopping cart, full Monty — every page built, every product loaded, training her on everything so she could run it herself.
+Full shopping cart, full Monty, every page built, every product loaded, training her on everything so she could run it herself.
 We redesigned the logo, really getting her brand on point so she could sell her bags the way they deserved to be sold.
-She had a Gmail email, so we set up a domain email too.
+Her business was still running off a personal inbox, so we set up a domain email too.
 Just became her web partner.

 It was a lot of fun.
 She’s such a cool person.

-We became fast friends in the process, and watching someone go from “this is terrible” to knowing exactly how to manage her own site — that’s the part of a rescue that doesn’t show up on a project checklist.
-When we were done, she said, “Oh my gosh, you’re so awesome.”
-It was really, really cool to be able to get her out of that tough situation.
+We became fast friends in the process, and watching someone go from “this is terrible” to knowing exactly how to manage her own site, that’s the part of a rescue that doesn’t show up on a project checklist.

 A stalled project doesn’t mean a failed business.
-It means the wrong person had the wheel for a while.
+It means the build stalled for a while.
 The bags were ready.
 The brand was ready.
 The site just needed someone who’d finish the job without wasting what she’d already paid.

 Yeetish Question

-Sometimes there is, sometimes there isn’t — and we’ll tell you straight.
-In this case, the previous work was a starting point we could build from, but the real rescue was everything that hadn’t been done yet: shopping cart, branding, domain email, training.
+Sometimes there is, sometimes there isn’t, and we’ll tell you straight.
+The content usually survives, and sometimes a fair amount of the design direction does too.
+What rarely survives is the code, so we typically start fresh there.
+In this case the real work was everything that hadn’t been done yet: shopping cart, branding, domain email, training.
 Even when there’s almost nothing to salvage, you’re not starting over from zero.
 You already know what you want.
 That’s the hardest part, and it’s already done.